Crown of Fae Book 2

 One lover is lying.
 The other will kill them all.

-Tessa is independent, powerful, and caught between two fierce, seductive males.
-Survival means backing one against the other.
+Tessa’s survival means unlocking a destiny she never suspected.
+Fiercely independent, she holds the key to both men’s future—or their eternal destruction.
 Both want her power.
 Both claim she is the only woman they desire.
-But which one is telling the truth?
+Which one is telling the truth?

-Tessa must choose—and the wrong choice could destroy both worlds.
+Tessa must choose—and the wrong choice could destroy two worlds.

 Dawn splintered the night as Captain Maxwell Stokes recalled exactly how bad a hangover could be.